andrey-zotov/da356e24/README.md

 Python would not be normally a language of choice given the scalability requirements, but it is still chosen purely based on convenience.
 Fast API is chosen as the most lightweight REST API framework for Python.

+itertools lru_cache is used to cache search results.

 ### Cloud infrastructure
 To increase iteration time and avoid dependency on third party (and avoiding cloud API authorization hassles), `localstack` is going to be used to simulate S3.